leekgroup/ballgown_code/simulations/README.md

 ## code for differential expression simulations

 This code executes the simulations presented in the [ballgown manuscript](http://biorxiv.org/content/early/2014/03/30/003665.full-text.pdf+html).
+Specifically, `sim_results.R` produces these results:

+* Figure 2c and 2d
+* Figure 6a, 6b, and 6c
+* Supplementary Figure 1 (both panels)

 ### two simulations
 Two separate simulation scenarios are presented in the manuscript.